-MIPS runs a traditional school calendar continuing through summer if necessary to complete the 10 assigned courses.
+MIPS calendar continues through summer if necessary to complete the 10 assigned courses.
 All courseware is available 24/7, giving students the flexibility to complete coursework anytime and anywhere.
 Learning labs will also be open for students needing assistance or just a focused work space.
 For diploma eligibility, students must complete a minimum of 5 credits while attending MIPS AND complete the MME which consists of SAT, ACT WorkKeys, and 11th Grade MSTEP.